Rising Wages Will Lift Inflation Gauges

 The news media focused heavily on a few high-profile Senate races.
 But one of the interesting dynamics that played out is that four of the states that elected Republican Senators – Alaska, Arkansas, Nebraska, and South Dakota – also approved ballot initiatives to raise the minimum wage.

 There is a widespread perception – transcending party affiliation – that this economy is leaving ordinary workers behind.
 Real wages have been stagnant for the past three decades.
 Yes, the Federal Reserve’s stimulus programs have stimulated asset prices.
 Wages and job creation?
 Not so much.

 Many political observers think Republicans in Congress will be goaded into raising the minimum wage.
 Free-market economists argue that a higher minimum wage would eliminate more low-end jobs.
 Interventionist economists say that mandating higher wages at the low end will ultimately trickle up and lift wages across the board.

 But rising wages mean higher labor costs for businesses, which forces them to raise their prices… which means employees’ wages have less purchasing power.
 In the end, the government can’t dictate the real value of wages paid to workers.
 But it can spark a wage-price inflation cycle – something the Federal Reserve has lately been unsuccessful at doing.

 Lopsided Ratio Creates Rare Opportunity in Silver

 Silver prices have the potential to close the gap with gold even more than they did in 2011.
-There is plenty of historical precedent (and good fundamental reason based on current supply ratios) to suggest the gold to silver price ratio can narrow to 20 to 1 or perhaps even 10 to 1 during the next great silver upcycle.
+There is plenty of historical precedents (and good fundamental reason based on current supply ratios) to suggest the gold-to-silver price ratio can narrow to 20 to 1 or perhaps even 10 to 1 during the next great silver upcycle.
 But even a return to the 2011 ratio low point of 33 to 1 would result in a 56% reduction from the current ratio in silver’s favor.